What I Believe: Positions

 The same with perceiving the body and blood of Messiah represented by the unleavened bread and wine used in the Passover meal.
 Jesus instructed “this do ye, as oft as ye drink it, in remembrance of me” (Lk 22:19; 1 Cor 11:24-25) and Paul goes on to say that we should not partake of it unless we understand this representation (1 Cor 11:23-27).

-Other commonly practiced ordinances may not be a bad thing, however they do not have the same combination of instruction and evidence of continuance as baptism and the Lord’s supper.
+Other commonly practiced ordinances, such as foot washing, may not be a bad thing, however they do not have the same combination of instruction and biblical evidence of continuance as baptism and the Lord’s supper.